 Ms. McCollister served two terms on Ithaca’s Common Council, devoting her time primarily to planning, zoning, economic development, and historic preservation issues.
 She was formerly director of external relations at the College of Architecture, Art & Planning at Cornell University, and later held a similar position at the Johnson Art Museum.
 Newly retired, she’s looking forward to spending more time on musical and artistic pursuits and engaging with the Ithaca community.

 Mr. Travis is an experienced real estate owner and developer.
 He owns several properties in downtown Ithaca and is committed to maintaining a vibrant, community owned, performing arts venue in downtown Ithaca.
 Mr. Travis is a devotee of the arts and a former filmmaker.
 He has served on the board of numerous local charities and besides serving as the President of The State Theatre’s Board of Directors, he is also the Chair of the organization’s Finance Committee as well as the Development Committee.

-Dr. Velleman is a tenured professor of statistics in the ILR School at Cornell University.
+Dr. Velleman is a retired professor of statistics from the ILR School at Cornell University.
 He is the author of several textbooks in his field and has developed and owns a software company in town.
 He is an experienced entertainer, and gives public performances with his Barbershop Quartet.